 The 48 meters high tower is accessible from April until October and closed for the remaining months.
 Visiting the tower is only possible guided from Monday until Friday at 1 p.m.
-At weekends and public holidays every hour from 12 a.m. to 4 p.m.
-Closed at bad weather conditions.
+At weekends and public holidays, every hour from 12 a.m. to 4 p.m.
+Closed in bad weather conditions.
 This 45 minutes guided tour has an ascent of 172 steps.
 It’s a 360° scenic view from the top to the whole Vogelsang area, The price is 6 € p.p.
-Maximum 15 people per tower ascent allowed.
+Maximum 15 people per tower ascent are allowed.

-The 16 km hike can be done all year.
-We did it twice in autumn to enjoy the fall foliage.
+There is a 16 km hike which can be done all year.
+We came here in October and enjoyed the fall foliage.

-Vogelsang is very popular and even more crowded at weekends, bank holidays and summer holidays in July and August.
+Vogelsang is very popular nowadays and is even more crowded at weekends, bank holidays and summer holidays in July and August.
 In September 2016 the Vogelsang reconstruction was finished, and two permanent exhibitions were established.
 Fewer people come here mid-week.

 If you are into nature, you will love to stay here for a couple of days.
 Vogelsang is situated in the National Park Eifel at the River Rur Dam.